J. Collins

-James Allen Collins (born September 23, 1976) is an American Funeral director and politician from Georgia.
+James Allen Collins (born September 23, 1976) is an American politician from Georgia.
 Collins is the former mayor of Villa Rica, Georgia and a Republican member of the Georgia House of Representatives for District 68.

 Early life

 Collins' parents are a school teacher and a grocer.
 Collins' grandfather was J. Edwin Busbin, a funeral home director.
 Collins attended Villa Rica Elementary School.

 Education

 Collins attended West Georgia College.
 In February 2000, Collins graduated from Gupton-Jones College of Funeral Service.
 In September 2000, Collins received his license as a Funeral Director and Embalmers.

 Career

 In 1997, Collins began working in funeral service.
 On July 1, 2002, Collins became a funeral home director and owner of J. Collins Funeral Home & Cremation Service in Villa Rica, Georgia.

 In November 2003, Collins was elected as the youngest mayor of Villa Rica, Georgia.
 Collins served as mayor until 2016.
 Mike Williamson served as interim Mayor until a new mayor was elected in November 2016.

 On November 8, 2016, Collins won the election unopposed and became a Republican member of Georgia House of Representatives for District 68.
 On November 6, 2018, as an incumbent, Collins won the election unopposed and continued serving District 68.
 On November 3, 2020, as an incumbent, Collins won the election unopposed and continued serving District 68.
 On November 8, 2022, Collins beat Democrat Afoma Eguh Okafor to represent District 71.